 - 1. Make sure you have registered your instance. - 2.
-In your application, go on Nuxeo Admin Center > Update Center > Studio configuration package. - 3.
-Click on the button Update project to the latest snapshot.
-The configuration is reloaded, which means that if you configured a new button for instance, bound to a content automation chain, you can just test it directly.
+In your application, go on Nuxeo Admin Center > Update Center > Nuxeo Studio. - 3.
+Click on the button Update.

+The configuration is reloaded: if you configured a new button for instance, bound to a content automation chain, you can just test it directly.